danvega/danvega-dev-nuxt/content/blog/2022/12/02/aws-lambda-snapstart-spring.md

 slug: aws-lambda-snapstart-spring
 date: "2022-12-02T08:00:00.000Z"
 published: true
-excerpt: AWS Lambda SnapStart is a new performance optimization developed by AWS that can significantly improve the startup time for your applications.
+description: AWS Lambda SnapStart is a new performance optimization developed by AWS that can significantly improve the startup time for your applications.
 author: Dan Vega
 tags:
   - AWS